NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Prepares the app's internal transaction state to be able to process a transaction that will be provided later as an account at a provided index using a provided output, input, and fee.
+Prepares the app's internal transaction state to be able to process a transaction that will be provided later as an account at a provided index using a provided output, input, fee, and secret nonce index.
+The secret nonce index select which previously generated secret nonce to use when sending.
 An optional sender or recipient address depending on if the transaction is received or sent can be provided if this transaction contains a payment proof.

 #### Encoding